 “We don’t want to be a church that wants to be a multicultural church but says, ‘leave your culture behind’,” he said.
 “We say, bring your history.”

 Klinepeter is unique to many evangelical pastors in that he is divorced.
 According to Klinepeter, his marriage ended after his wife had an affair.
-Klinepeter said he believed that despite his loyalty to his wife during the marriage, most evangelical churches would never allow him to be pastor.
+Klinepeter said he believed that despite his loyalty to his wife during the marriage, most evangelical churches would never allow him to be a pastor.

 When Klinepeter delivers his sermons he said he always tells people, “I promise I’m the biggest sinner in the room.”

-As pastor, Klinepeter said his only job is to follow Jesus.
+As a pastor, Klinepeter said his only job is to follow Jesus.
 “My job is not to represent myself as the moral authority,” the pastor said.
 “I’m just a follower of Jesus.”